 Four species of Threatened or Priority fauna have been observed occurring in the park.
 These are Baudin’s Cockatoo (Calyptorhynchus baudinii), Carnaby’s Cockatoo (Calyptorhynchus latirostris), Forest Red-tailed Black Cockatoo (Calyptorhynchus banksii naso), and Chuditch.

 The park is managed for its recreation, education and conservation purposes.

 The park is especially rich in parrots, cockatoos and nectivorous birds that are attracted to the many flowering plants especially the Parrot Bush, Banksia and Marri.

-A total of 100 species of birds have been recorded in the park including the Western Spinebill (Acanthorhynchus superciliosus), the very colourful Red-winged Wren (Malurus elegans), sometimes to be seen at Cooliabberra Spring, and the Red-eared Firetail (Stagonopleura oculata).
+Nearly 100 species of birds have been recorded in the park including the Western Spinebill (Acanthorhynchus superciliosus), the very colourful Red-winged Wren (Malurus elegans), sometimes to be seen at Cooliabberra Spring, and the Red-eared Firetail (Stagonopleura oculata).

 Overall Bungendore Park contains a rich assemblage of birds and together with the Wungong catchment have high conservation value.
 Also important is the continuation of research into all aspects of the parks ecology and the monitoring of threatened and endangered species.